Everything You Need To Know About Plant Based Milks For Pre-Dialysis (CKD Diet)

 Pre-dialysis CKD patients can certainly benefit from consuming plant-based milks as part of their diet.

 These milks are a great source of protein and vitamins, while also providing hydration and following dietary restrictions in terms of potassium, phosphorus, and protein intake.
 Plus, there are many choices that will suit those with a history of kidney stones.
-You can even get inspiration from these low sodium and low carb recipes.

 When it comes to carbohydrates, there are some plant-based milks that have a lower carbohydrate content than others.